Trapper John, M.D.: Development

 In a suit filed in New York state court, Ingo Preminger, producer of the 1970 motion picture M*A*S*H, claimed that under his deal with 20th Century Fox, his production company had both the right of first refusal to produce any spin-off of the movie, and the right to fees from the use of the book and film's material.
 New York State Supreme Court Justice Martin Stecher found that Preminger's agreement with Fox did not give him the right to produce Trapper John M.D., but did entitle him to a 25% share in profits from the show.
 This decision was later cited by the same court in its 2008 decision in Kellman v.
 Mosley, involving a claim for royalties involving the Easy Rawlins detective series.

-It has sometimes been reported that the producers of the television series M*A*S*H filed suit claiming they were entitled to royalties from the new show, arguing that it was based on the character as portrayed in their series by Wayne Rogers, but the producers of Trapper John, M.D successfully argued that it was based only on the earlier film and Richard Hooker's MASH: A Novel About Three Army Doctors.
-Both TV series were produced under deals with 20th Century Fox Television, and the film was produced by parent company 20th Century Fox.
+It has sometimes been reported that the producers of the television series M*A*S*H (1972-1983) filed suit claiming they were entitled to royalties from the new show, arguing that it was based on the character as portrayed in their series by Wayne Rogers, but the producers of Trapper John, M.D successfully argued that it was based only on the earlier film and Richard Hooker's MASH: A Novel About Three Army Doctors.
+This appears to be a misconception of the aforementioned suit filed by Ingo Preminger.
+In fact, the M*A*S*H television series and Trapper John, M.D. were both produced under deals with 20th Century Fox Television, and the M*A*S*H film was produced by parent company 20th Century Fox; as such, the properties were all essentially owned by the same entity.